dynamsoft-docs/capture-vision-docs/architecture/index.md

 At runtime, CVR accepts an image source and acts as the image input provider for functional products.
 Typically, this process is continuous and only ends when the image source is exhausted.

-### Coordinating Image-Processing Tasks
+### Coordinating Processing Tasks

-CVR accepts and maintains a list of image-processing settings known as [CaptureVisionTemplates](../parameters/file/capture-vision-template.md).
+CVR accepts and maintains a list of processing settings known as [parameter template](../parameters/file/index.md).
 Each template defines the tasks to be performed on an image.
 These tasks can be configured to run either in parallel or sequentially.

 At runtime, CVR selects a *CaptureVisionTemplate* and analyzes it to construct a task workflow, which then runs for all images acquired from the image source.

 - For tasks that can run in parallel, CVR processes the next image as long as there is an available working thread to create a *functional product* instance.
 Read more about [Parallel Image-Processing](#parallel-image-processing).
 - For tasks that must run in sequence, CVR ensures that each task follows the correct order of operations.

 > There are two types of tasks.
-Learn more about [Image-Processing Tasks](../parameters/file/task-settings/index.md) and [Semantic-Processing Tasks](semantic-processing.md).
+Learn more about [Image-Processing Tasks](./image-processing/index.md) and [Semantic-Processing Tasks](semantic-processing.md).

 ### Dispatching Results to Listening Objects